-Marc Sedam, Associate Vice Provost for Innovation and New Ventures and Managing Director of UNHInnovation, joined UNH in November 2010.
+Marc Sedam, vice provost for innovation and new ventures and managing director of UNHInnovation, joined UNH in November 2010.
 Sedam has an extensive background in intellectual asset management, licensing, and start-up formation.
-In addition to his position with UNH, he was the founding director of the Peter T. Paul Entrepreneurship Center and serves as the Executive Director of the New Hampshire Innovation Research Center, New Hampshire’s only translational research funding program.
+In addition to his position with UNH, he was the founding director of the Peter T. Paul Entrepreneurship Center and serves as the executive director of the New Hampshire Innovation Research Center, New Hampshire’s only translational research funding program.
 Marc is currently the PI of UNH’s National Science Foundation I-Corps Site and is a sitting member of the Association of University Technology Managers (AUTM) Board of Directors.

-Sedam has a B.S. in biochemistry from the University of New Hampshire and an MBA from the University of North Carolina at Chapel Hill’s Kenan-Flagler Business School with a focus on entrepreneurship and new ventures.
+Sedam has a Bachelor of Science in biochemistry from the University of New Hampshire and an Master of Business Administration from the University of North Carolina at Chapel Hill’s Kenan-Flagler Business School with a focus on entrepreneurship and new ventures.
 Additionally, he is a well-known lecturer on the topics of university innovation and start-up formation.